Newly obtained recording and side-by-side exhibit review suggest the historical record was altered, debunking the City’s official explanation.

 And according to the newly obtained transcript, it was not the agreement discussed or approved that night.

-See for yourself
+See for yourself:

-Image 1 – Original 2022 Agreement
+Original 2022 Phase 1 Agreement

-Image 2 – July 2023 Agreement
+July 2023 Phase 1 Agreement

 More than a year later, a different agreement was created titled “Amended and Restated Grant Agreement.”
-The following page begins by echoing that title, calling it “The Amended and Restated Grant Agreement,” and showing a draft date of July 1, 2023.
+The following page begins by matching that title, calling it “The Amended and Restated Grant Agreement,” and showing a draft date of July 1, 2023.

-Image 3 – Current Exhibit Attached to Minutes
+Current Exhibit Attached to Minutes

 The exhibit currently attached to the official minutes combines the original 2022 “Grant Agreement” cover page with pages from the later 2023 amended version.
+This suggests whomever swapped the original agreements for the later versions forgot to change the cover page.

 The Impossible Timeline